-Authority Position Corresponding Administrator Counsel and Chief Auditor Administrator, or (2) who reimbursement would ca and more timely reimbur the Chair or the Board, or absence, the Chair's desi Administrator, or (2) where delayed reimbursement would cause financial hardship and more timely reimbursement is requested, the Chair or the Board, or in the Chair's absence, the Chair's designee from the Executive Committee will act as the All reimbursement requests approved by the Chair or the Chair's designee shall be subject to approval of the Executive Committee at its next meeting.
+Authority Position Corresponding Administrator Board Member, President/CEO, General Counsel and Chief Auditor (1) The Executive Committee will act as the Administrator, or (2) where delayed reimbursement would cause financial hardship and more timely reimbursement is requested, the Chair or the Board , or in the Chair's absence, the Chair's designee from the Executive Committee will act as the Administrator.
+All reimbursement requests approved by the Chair or the Chair's designee shall be subject to approval of the Executive Committee at its next meeting.
 All approved reimbursement requests will be presented to the Board for its information at its next regular meeting.